I bet you'll be familiar with what this word describes, even if you've never heard it before.

 Pasta makes me sleepy.

-It comes from a verb born in central Italy that has largely fallen out of use: abbioccarsi, 'to collapse with exhaustion'.
+It comes from a verb born in central Italy that has largely fallen out of use: abbioccarsi, meaning 'to collapse from exhaustion'.

 I'm knackered.